Christian Arroyo Player Props: Red Sox vs. Rangers

 Christian Arroyo At The Plate

-- Arroyo is hitting .234 with 11 doubles, three home runs and six walks.
+- Arroyo is batting .242 with 11 doubles, three home runs and six walks.

-- In 48.9% of his games this season (22 of 45), Arroyo has picked up at least one hit, and in eight of those games (17.8%) he recorded more than one.

-- Arroyo has driven home a run in 11 games this year (24.4%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on one occasion..
+- Arroyo has had an RBI in 11 games this season (23.9%), including five multi-RBI outings (10.9%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 16 of 45 games this year, and more than once 3 times.
+- In 34.8% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (6.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.